 It’s simple, you need to be a not-for-profit group, committed to collecting food from our stores and using it to feed people in your local community.
 Also, you need to be registered as a food premise with your local authority, find out how to do that here.

 None of us can afford to throw away good food.
-That's why our stores give products that are going out of date to local community groups at the end of each day to prevent food waste.
+That's why our stores give products that are going out of date to local community groups at the end of each day to prevent food waste, so far we've given away over 3m meals and counting.
 If you're a not-for-profit group and could use this food then apply to be a partner with your local Co-op now.